Webdev-DavidM/Gulp-task-runner-practice/README.md

 -  CSS flexbox
 -  Mobile-first workflow
--  Gulp used as a task runner for the project to automate key tasks such as image optimisation, transpiling SASS to css and minifying Javascript
+-  Gulp used as a task runner for the project to automate key tasks such as image optimisation, transpiling SASS to css, using Babel to transpile ES6 to ES5 and minifying Javascript
 -  Developed from a Photoshop design prototype

 ## To run locally